binaryphile/www.minimak.org/pages/index.md

 Leonardo Cecchi has [forked the original repository](https://github.com/leonardoce/minimak/tree/master/linux) and created an xmodmap layout with directions for usage.

-Minimak is a keyboard layout.
-Minimak presents the most efficient layout that can be had while changing as little as possible from what you already know.

 What is Minimak?
 ----------------

 Minimak is a keyboard layout.
 It's not software or hardware, it's just an arrangement of keys on your computer keyboard.
-You don't have to physically rearrange your keyboard or by a new one with the letters in the right places (as long as you're ok with touch typing).
-Windows, Linux and MacOS all support software-based methods of changing layout.
+You don't need a new keyboard to use it, though.
+Windows,
+Linux and MacOS all support software-based methods of changing your layout.

-There are some free Windows-based downloads which you can use to do the remapping for you in the [downloads](/downloads) section.
+There are some free Windows-based downloads which you can use to do the remapping for you in the [download](/download) section.
 They are provided AS IS and you should read all of the information on that page before using them, since remapping your keyboard can cause difficulties if not done with care.